 Much like managing social media, this is a step that many experts want to give a steadfast rule for.
 Honestly, I think you can ignore most of these.
 Determining frequency is something that, yes, research can help, but ultimately is something that must be decided for yourself.
 If you hate blogging but you’re willing to try posting once per month, shoot for that.
 If you want to hire a writer but can’t afford to post every month, try a post every other month.
 If you love blogging and want to grow your skills, try writing a post per week.
 Start with a realistic goal so that you won’t get discouraged.
 If you find over time that you can do more, by all means, re-evaluate.

-This post is more than 3,000 words, and I had to add a downloadable PDF to fit in everything I wanted to say.
-Even with that, there’s so much more that I could include in this post.
+This post is more than 3,000 words, and there’s so much more that I could include in this post.
 So, what does that mean for you?